On the open TS/ST correspondence: Eigenfunctions and matrix models

 which is the difference equation we expect for $\Psi_1$ from \eqref{eq:diffPsiN}.

-Since $\Psi_1(q)$ reduces to the first spectral trace $Z(1,\hbar)$ in the $q \to + \infty$ limit one gets from \eqref{eq:phi1f}
+Since $\Psi_1(q)$ reduces to the first spectral trace $Z(1,\hbar)$ in the $q \to + \infty$ limit, one gets from \eqref{eq:phi1f}

 where ${\tt v}$ is defined in \eqref{eq:MatrixModelPotential} and $2n+1$, $m$ are coprime.
-This is of course exactly the result one gets when applying the residue technique above directly to the integral defining $Z(1,\hbar)$ in \eqref{eq:ZNmm}.
+This is also the result one gets when applying the residue technique above directly to the integral defining $Z(1,\hbar)$ in \eqref{eq:ZNmm}.
 The expression \eqref{eq:z1} is, in some sense, complementary to that of \cite[eq.~(3.55)]{Gu:2021ize}, which holds for ${\rm Im} ( b^2 ) > 0$.